algolia/docsearch/docs/src/crawler-overview.md

 records.
 This means that `h1`...`h6` titles will be used for the hierarchy, and each `p` of text will be used as a potential result.

-Those CSS selectors can of course be overwritten, and each website actually has its own JSON configuration file that describe in more details how the crawling should behave.
+Those CSS selectors can be overwritten, and each website actually has its own JSON configuration file that describe in more details how the crawling should behave.
 You can find the complete list of options in [our documentation][2].

 We automatically run each config every 24h.
 This is done from our own infrastructure, meaning that you don't need to install anything on your side.